exbotanical/beacon/README.md

 Instead of serving a static GIF, we are going to generate our pixel ad hoc.
 That is, when the resource is requested, we create it server-side:

-First, we construct the hex distrubution needed.
+First, we construct the hex distribution needed.
 ```
 const imgData = [
     0x47,0x49, 0x46,0x38, 0x39,0x61, 0x01,0x00, 0x01,0x00, 0x80,0x00, 0x00,0xFF, 0xFF,0xFF,